aloksethi/academic-kickstart/content/project/FablabFinal/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
-As I am still working on the project, I will list all the updates to it on this page.
+[//]: # ( As I am still working on the project, I will list all the updates to it on this page.)
+Finally, have a PCB with the ATmega328P.
+Gerber can be downladed from the Github.
+The designed board is a four layer board.
+Unfortunaltey, I associated a wrong footprint with the programming header so cannot plug the programming cable from the Atmel ICE directly.
+Below are the images of how the header is actually placed and how it was supposed to be placed.

+{{< figure  library="true" src="alwl/header_pcb_layout.JPG" title="Programming header in the layout"  numbered="true" lightbox-group="header" >}}
+{{< figure  library="true" src="alwl/header_pcb_schm.JPG" title="Programming header in the schematic" numbered="true" lightbox-group="header" >}}